An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Treating an Acute or Initial Phase

-For the severe, active phase of schizophrenia, patients are often hospitalized.
-Injections of an antipsychotic drug are usually given every few hours until the patient is calm.
+For the severe, active phase of schizophrenia, people are often hospitalized.
+Injections of an antipsychotic drug are usually given every few hours until the person is calm.
 Anti-anxiety drugs may also be administered at the same time.
-In patients who are being treated for the first time, improvement in psychotic symptoms usually becomes evident within the first few weeks of treatment, although the full benefit of the drug usually manifests over several more weeks and months. .
+In people who are being treated for the first time, improvement in psychotic symptoms usually becomes evident within the first few weeks of treatment, although the full benefit of the drug usually manifests over several more weeks and months.

-Once a patient has recovered from a psychotic episode, the psychiatrist will adjust the medication to continue to keep symptoms under control.
+Once a person has recovered from a psychotic episode, the psychiatrist will adjust the medication to continue to keep symptoms under control.
 This is referred to as maintenance treatment.

 Most people with schizophrenia need to continue to take medication on a lifelong basis.
-Patients who stop medication usually experience relapse of psychotic symptoms and often require rehospitalization.
+People who stop medication usually experience relapse of psychotic symptoms and often require rehospitalization.

-The choice of an antipsychotic medication needs to be individually determined, and depends on many factors including a patient's overall health condition and response to side effects.
+The choice of an antipsychotic medication needs to be individually determined and depends on many factors including a person's overall health condition and response to side effects.
 Side effects and effectiveness vary from individual to individual.
 Some trial and error adjustments may be necessary when prescribing dosage amounts so that the benefits of treatment outweigh the side effects of the therapy.

 A psychiatrist may also prescribe other types of medication, such as antidepressants or antianxiety drugs, if necessary.

-Antipsychotic medications for schizophrenia are divided into 2 classes:
+Antipsychotic medications for schizophrenia are divided into two classes: